What is service learning?

-Service-learning is a civic engagement pedagogy that links disciplinary study and community service with reflection.
-Our office works with faculty and community organizations to develop community-based research and opportunities for students to engage in projects which benefit civic and not-profit agencies.
-The community-based research model of service learning is a great way to get students excited about research as well as for faculty to pursue their own scholarship.
+Service learning is a civic engagement pedagogy that links disciplinary study and community service with reflection.
+Our office works with faculty and community organizations to develop service opportunities for students to engage in projects which benefit civic and nonprofit agencies.

 The Volunteer Central office offers faculty members assistance with logistics, opportunities for recognition, and a community of educators dedicated to civic engagement.
 We are here to support you, the faculty member, in designing and implementing service-learning courses and pedagogies.
 Our staff is knowledgeable in service-learning practices and resources, and we maintain a continually expanding list of service sites in the community.
 If you have any organizations with whom you would like us to partner, refer them to the Community Organization section of our site so they can register and began submitting projects.

 We encourage you to come to meet with us to discuss implementing service-learning in your curriculum, including the development of community service placements appropriate to the academic goals and objectives of your course.